eunices/eunices.github.io/_portfolio/portfolio-3.md

 ### back to postgrad MSc studies

-I'm now back in Dr Roman Carrasco's (cosupervised by Dr John Ascher) lab exploring trends in bee macroecology.
+I'm now back in A/P Roman Carrasco's (cosupervised by Dr John Ascher) lab exploring trends in bee macroecology.
 I hope to collaborate with others on other projects as well~.
 Will update again later on this!

 Last updated 15 Mar 2020